1 year full time or

 The honours program in IT prepares students to be active players in the knowledge economy.
 The course provides the research skills needed to create knowledge, a much harder and more rewarding task than simply using the knowledge created by other people.
 Students experience the satisfaction of creating links between the world of cutting-edge knowledge and the IT industry.

-- with the experience of undertaking a research-oriented project
+- the experience of undertaking a research-oriented project

-- with a basis for postgraduate research or a career in industrial research and development.
+- a basis for postgraduate research or a career in industrial research and development.

 All students at UTS pay tuition fees to contribute towards the cost of their studies.

 In 2017 all offers made to domestic undergraduate students will be for Commonwealth Supported Places (CSP), which means that the Australian government makes a substantial contribution towards the cost of your education, and you pay the balance through student contributions.

 The amount you pay depends on your area of study and the number of credit points (cp) in which you enrol.
 At UTS 48 credit points is considered to be one Equivalent Full Time Study Load (EFTSL).